 WHY AMR THERAPY?

-Although I am quoted in the following articles I DO NOT agree with everything that is stated in them.
-However, I do agree with creating dialogue, promoting awareness, exploring various perspectives, and ending stigmas about mental health.
-Please feel free to reach out with questions or for academic sources
+I DO NOT agree with all view points stated in these articles.
+I do agree with creating dialogue, promoting awareness, exploring various perspectives, and ending stigmas about mental health.

 Online Therapy Can Be Cost Effective & Convenient, But Users Say It Might Not Be For Everyone